isomerpages/csa-sicw1/_media/Media Accreditation.md

 * The web publication must belong to a registered company, such as a media organisation, and have a specific, verifiable non-web address and telephone number.
-* The online journal requesting accreditation for its correspondent(s) must have a substantial amount of original and topical news content or commentary or analysis on international issues.
+* The online journal requesting accreditation for its correspondent(s) must have a substantial amount of original and topical news content, or commentary or analysis on international issues.
-* If the website is new, the applicant seeking accreditation must provide the latest data on the site's visitorship or other relevant material (press citations, etc.) about the outlet's audience.
-The applicant must have an established record of having written extensively on international issues and must present copies of three recently published articles, not more than six months old, with his/her byline.
+* The applicant must have an established record of having written extensively on international issues and must present copies of three recently published articles, not more than six months old, with his/her byline
 * Please note that online publications that are intended for the communications outreach or advocacy of non-governmental or non-profit organisations do not qualify for media accreditation.